-Audit (H)
+C. Audit (H)

-Audit (H) grades carry no credit hour value and do not count in credit hours attempted in certain financial aid programs.
-A student may elect an audit grade option following these procedures:
+A student may elect an audit grade option following the procedures outlined below.
+Audit (H) grades carry no credit hour value and will not count in credit hours attempted in certain financial aid programs.

-- A student is admitted to the College, meets all course admission requirements, and registers for the course, paying the usual tuition and fees and enrolls as an audit student.
+A student is admitted to the College, meets all course admission requirements, registers for the course paying the usual tuition and fees, and enrolls as an audit student.
 Faculty may or may not require that the audit student take exams, but all attendance requirements are the same as other students in the class.
-A student completing the class and meeting the audit requirements as established by the faculty member will receive a grade of H for the class, but no credit hour completion will be associated with it.
-A student who fails to meet the attendance requirement may withdraw or be administratively withdrawn from the class and receive a grade of W. - A student is admitted to the College, meets all course admission requirements, registers for the course paying the usual tuition and fees, and enrolls in a class.
+A student completing the class and meeting the audit requirements as established by the faculty member will receive a grade of "H" for the class, but no credit hour completion will be associated with the grade.
+A student who fails to meet the attendance requirement may be administratively withdrawn from the class and a grade of "WX" will be recorded.

+A student is admitted to the College, meets all course admission requirements, registers for the course paying the usual tuition and fees, and enrolls in a class.
 Within the College refund period (as defined in the course schedule and available in the Registrar's Office), a student may change status to audit (H).
-All the procedures for an audit class then apply.
+All the procedures for an audit class will then apply.